Dismantling Deficit Thinking in Academic Libraries

 Students come to universities with identities, knowledge, and lived experiences that contribute to their success.
 They offer unique viewpoints and enrich the spaces they inhabit through their differences.
-However, educators often default to deficit thinking, an unintentionally harmful mindset that attempts to support students by attempting to “fix” perceived shortcomings in student experiences.
-Strengths-based Approaches in Academic Libraries weaves theory, practice, and reflection to introduce deficit thinking and provide alternative strategies and pedagogical frames that have the power to transform our work with students.
+However, educators often default to deficit thinking, an unintentionally harmful mindset that aims to support students by attempting to “fix” their perceived shortcomings.
+Dismantling Deficit Thinking in Academic Libraries weaves theory, practice, and reflection to introduce deficit thinking and provide alternative strategies and pedagogical frames that have the power to transform our work with students.

-Strengths-based Approaches in Academic Libraries serves as a guide for librarians interested in the challenging but necessary work of reconceptualizing the academic library to honor the knowledge, experiences, and strengths our students bring to the university community.
+Dismantling Deficit Thinking in Academic Libraries serves as a guide for librarians interested in the challenging but crucial work of reconceptualizing the academic library to honor the knowledge, experiences, and strengths students bring to the university community.

 Chelsea Heinbach is a teaching and learning librarian at the University of Nevada, Las Vegas where she works to create meaningful learning experiences for undergraduate students.
 Chelsea is a co-founder and editor of The Librarian Parlor (#libparlor), a community for librarians interested in conducting research.
-Her research interests include critical pedagogy, strengths-based approaches to students, and the intersection between civic engagement and information literacy education.
+Her research interests include dismantling deficit approaches to students, critical pedagogy, and the intersection between civic engagement and information literacy education.

 Rosan Mitola is an outreach librarian for the University of Nevada, Las Vegas, where she designs and creates co-curricular educational experiences.
 She oversees the Mason Undergraduate Peer Research Coach Program that contributes to student success through outreach and peer-assisted learning in library instruction.
 Her primary research interests include peer-to-peer learning and co-curricular student engagement.
 She received an MLIS from San José State University and a BA in History from University of Nevada, Las Vegas.